obophenotype/uberon/docs/bridges.md

 label” (`IAO:0000589`).
 That label is automatically derived from the standard `rdfs:label` of the term, to which a suffix indicating the taxon is appended (for example in the case of `ZFA:0001262`, the unique label is “gonad primordium (zebrafish)”).
-This ensure that, upon merging Uberon with taxon-specific ontologies, all the terms in the merged ontology will have a distinct label.
+This is to ensure that, upon merging Uberon with taxon-specific ontologies, all the terms in the merged ontology will have a distinct label.

 Note that the bridges between the [Cell Ontology](https://obophenotype.github.io/cell-ontology/) (CL) and the